Lohni/Vector-animation/README.md

 # Vector-animation
-Vector graphic animations used in my MusicPlayer application
+Vector graphic animations used in my MusicPlayer project

 # Use in Android Studio
 1. Repeat same animation